 - Does God have personal interactions with individual humans?
 Or does he only shape main events and trends?
 Or did God only create the universe, and then step away?

 Stated another way, as we look at each religion, spiritual path, or philosophy, we should ask these seven questions of it:

-- Where is this Source/Sustenance?
+Where is this Source/Sustenance?
 (Outside the universe, e.g. on a throne in heaven?
 From the death or outgrowth of a prior Universe?
 From Inside (part of) the universe?
-In Eternal Ultimate Consciousness?
+From an Eternal Ultimate Consciousness?

 Note: Many of these seven questions are classified into traditional theological categories.
 Ontology, for example, is the study of “what is.”
 Epistemology is the study of knowledge.
 Other categories include are phenomenology and teleology.
 However, we think these categories would be too time consuming and confusing for our purposes in this Essay.

 Topics We Will Not Cover in this Essay